 I'm all for gender equality and partnership in marriage.
-My husband and I have that, yet we are also deliciously different.
-Those male/female differences are the reasons why — in the early stages of dating — it pays huge dividends to let a guy take the lead.
+My husband and I have that, yet we're also deliciously different.
+Those male/female differences are the reasons why, in the early stages of dating, it pays huge dividends to let a guy take the lead.

-Long ago, as a budding therapist counseling singles, I thought that gender differences didn't matter in dating relationships.
-I didn't coach singles to understand or honor those differences, nor did I understand or honor them in my own dating life.
+Long ago, I thought that gender differences didn't matter in relationships.
 Every time I took the lead — making the first moves, asking guys out — I wound up disappointed and heartbroken.
-My clients got the same results, until I radically altered my personal approach to dating, and then the way I coached my clients.
-Keep reading to see the 3 things I learned from my own relationship and the reasons I think men need to take the lead, and women need to let them, in the crucial early stages of dating.
+That was until I radically altered my personal approach to dating.

 When he takes the lead, she sees him as a confident guy, and therefore someone she can count on and respect.
-As a relationship coach, I've found that when a woman either fails to develop respect for her man, or loses it, the relationship is pretty much over.
+When a woman either fails to develop respect for her man or loses it, the relationship is pretty much over.
 He earns her respect when he steps up and confidently takes the lead.

-A guy who wants to win big and marry up doesn't text for "hang out, booty call" dates, nor does he sit back and wait for her to make the moves.
-When he meets the right woman, he gladly steps up, takes the lead, and offers real love.
 A good guy relishes the role of leadership in dating.
-It's natural for him, and there's nothing better for a woman than the delicious feeling of being courted.
+It's natural for him, and there's nothing better for a woman than the feeling of being courted.
 So let him do it!
 You'll love dating, and you'll love the relationship you get.